Quick Links

 All members of the TCMA agree to adhere to the ICMA Code of Ethics as a condition of membership in TCMA.

-The ICMA Code of Ethics established broad principles for the personal and professional conduct of members.
-It is periodically reviewed and updated to ensure that the tenets of the Code reflect the profession's collective best judgment about principled behavior by local government managers.
+The ICMA Code of Ethics establishes broad principles for the personal and professional conduct of members.
+Ethical standards go over and beyond what is legally required of members in carrying out their duties and responsibilities.
+It is periodically reviewed and updated by ICMA to ensure that the tenets of the Code reflect the profession's collective best judgment about appropriate behavior and conduct by local government managers.